 Mismanaging your website’s crawl can lead to:

-This article will explore the importance of managing your website’s crawl for increased visibility in search engines.
+This webinar will explore the importance of managing your website’s crawl for increased visibility in search engines.

 “Recently, we’ve heard a number of definitions for ‘crawl budget’, however, we don’t have a single term that would describe everything that ‘crawl budget’ stands for externally.”